-Qigong literally means “Life energy cultivation” caring for our vital energy, our Qi which from the viewpoint of Traditional Chinese Medicine fills and courses around our bodies.
+Qigong literally means “Life energy cultivation” caring for our vital energy.

 Qi or Chi means “life energy” – the circulating life force whose existence and properties are the basis of much Chinese Philosophy and medicine. ( Oxford english dictionary).